update4j/update4j/README.md

 Update4j is the first auto-update and launcher library designed for Java 9+.
 Easily host your application files anywhere (even Google Drive, Dropbox, Amazon S3, or Maven Central) and you can synchronize them with all your distributed applications.
 You can use [any protocol you wish](https://gitter.im/update4j/update4j?at=5c7067c1a378ef11f6236c86) to retrieve those files and may be protected under authenticated API.

 In update4j _you_ have ultimate control of every process, from startup - update - launch - shutdown, since it's a library (you call the 3rd party code) not a framework (3rd party calls your code outside your control).
 In addition, every single piece of code is completely updatable; [even update4j itself](https://github.com/update4j/update4j/wiki/Documentation#updating-update4j-itself), once a new version is released!
-(Well, if you proply set up the environment.)
+(Well, if you properly set up the environment.)